To understand the power of something, you must understand its meaning.

 We Also Should Follow Jesus’ Example

 12 We have all these great people around us as examples.
 Their lives tell us what faith means.
-So we, too, should run the race that is before us and never quit.
+So, we, too, should run the race that is before us and never quit.
 We should remove from our lives anything that would slow us down and the sin that so often makes us fall.
 2 We must never stop looking to Jesus.
 He is the leader of our faith, and he is the one who makes our faith complete.
 He suffered death on a cross.
 But he accepted the shame of the cross as if it were nothing because of the joy he could see waiting for him.
 And now he is sitting at the right side of God’s throne.
 3 Think about Jesus.
 He patiently endured the angry insults that sinful people were shouting at him.
-Think about him so that you won’t get discouraged and stop trying.
+Think about him so that you will not get discouraged and stop trying.

 Righteous elevates, sin separates.